tektoncd/dashboard/docs/dev/installer.md

-        [--tenant-namespace <namespace>]        Will limit the visibility to the specified namespace only [--ingress-url <url>]                   Will create an additional ingress with the specified url [--ingress-secret <secret>]             Will add ssl support to the ingress [--output <file>]                       Will output built manifests in the file instead of in the console
+        [--tenant-namespace <namespace>]        Will limit the visibility to the specified namespace only [--ingress-url <url>]                   Will create an additional ingress with the specified url [--ingress-secret <secret>]             Will add ssl support to the ingress [--stream-logs]                         Will enable log streaming instead of polling [--output <file>]                       Will output built manifests in the file instead of in the console
 ```